-The presentation should summarise the main claims and arguments of the paper and provide a critical evaluation of the work.
+The review should summarise the main claims and arguments of the paper and provide a critical evaluation of the work.
 Where relevant suggestions should be made with respect to how to investigate or ameliorate the problems raised.
-Each presentation should raise questions for discussion in class.
+The review should be about 1000 words.

-Resit: students who fail the course may resit the essays.
+Resit: students who fail the course may resit the essay.

 This course builds on the BA course on Anthropological Linguistics.
 It is therefore assumed that participants have an introductory knowledge about the discipline.
 To ensure that we all start on the same wavelength, students for the masters class are advised to read one of the following books before hand: